Tim Yeo: In opposition

-Committee Chair
+Committee chair

-As Chair of the Energy and Climate Change Select Committee, Yeo was an influential voice on energy policy.
+As chair of the Energy and Climate Change Select Committee, Yeo was an influential voice on energy policy.
 Despite his committee releasing a report sceptical of hydraulic fracturing in the United Kingdom, Yeo revised his personal opinion and supported the use of the technique in the UK.
 In 2012, he announced that he supported the proposal for a third runway at Heathrow Airport, and that his long-held "environmental objections" to expansion were "disappearing".
 In 2013, he stated that the government reaching an agreement over nuclear power expansion was a "matter of great urgency", and warned that Britain could run out of energy if negotiations were not concluded quickly.

 On 9 June 2013, The Sunday Times alleged, citing video evidence of a conversation with the MP, that he had helped "coach" a solar energy company executive for an appearance before his parliamentary committee; the parent company pays Yeo.
 The MP referred himself to the Parliamentary Commissioner for Standards, and said that he intended to fight the claims made against him.
-On 24 November 2015, he lost his libel action against the newspaper in the High Court, with judge Mr Justice Warby saying that the newspaper's reporting was "substantially true" and describing Mr Yeo's evidence as "unreliable" and "untruthful", with one part being "unworthy of belief".
-The Telegraph suggested this should also raise questions about Kathryn Hudson's performance as Standards Commissioner, as she had previously cleared Mr Yeo of breaching the rules on lobbying ministers for financial reward and of bringing the Commons into disrepute.
+On 24 November 2015, he lost his libel action against the newspaper in the High Court, with judge Mr Justice Warby saying that the newspaper's reporting was "substantially true" and describing Yeo's evidence as "unreliable" and "untruthful", with one part being "unworthy of belief".
+The Daily Telegraph suggested this should also raise questions about Kathryn Hudson's performance as Standards Commissioner, as she had previously cleared Mr Yeo of breaching the rules on lobbying ministers for financial reward and of bringing the Commons into disrepute.

 On 9 June 2013 he temporarily "stepped aside" as the chair of the committee.
 The Liberal Democrat Sir Robert Smith replaced him on an interim basis.